gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 export function isAttributeDescriptor(obj: any): obj is IAttributeDescriptor;

 // @public
-export function isDataViewError(obj: any): obj is DataViewError;
+export function isDataTooLargeError(obj: any): obj is DataTooLargeError;

 // @public
-export function isExecutionError(obj: any): obj is ExecutionError;

-// @public
 export function isMeasureDescriptor(obj: any): obj is IMeasureDescriptor;

 // @public
 export function isMeasureGroupDescriptor(obj: any): obj is IMeasureGroupDescriptor;

+// @public
+export function isNoDataError(obj: any): obj is NoDataError;

 // @public
 export function isNotAuthenticated(obj: any): obj is NotAuthenticated;